google/googletest/docs/advanced.md

 ```

 {: .callout .note}
-NOTE: Assertions from multiple threads are currently not supported on Windows.
+NOTE: Assertions from multiple threads are supported on Windows.

 For technical reasons, there are some caveats: